-Chris Morten returned to NYU Law in Fall 2019 as the clinical teaching fellow and supervising attorney in the Technology Law and Policy Clinic and the Pauline Newman Fellow at the Engelberg Center.
-His clinical work and research focus on access to knowledge, with particular focus on access to medicines and health justice more broadly.
+Chris Morten is the Deputy Director of NYU Law’s Technology Law and Policy Clinic and a Fellow at the Engelberg Center.
+His clinical work and research focus on access to knowledge, with particular focus on access to medicines and health justice.

 Chris’s current clinical and research projects include

-litigation under the Administrative Procedure Act concerning access to information on clinical trials of prescription drugs and medical devices via the ClinicalTrial.gov website;
+- successful litigation under the Administrative Procedure Act that expands the public’s right to access information on clinical trials of prescription drugs and medical devices via the ClinicalTrial.gov website;

-representation of an HIV/AIDS advocacy group in its efforts to expand access to HIV prevention therapy;
+- representation of a New York-based access-to-medicines advocacy group in its efforts to expand access to HIV and COVID-19 treatments;

 Further information and scholarly work can be found at chrismorten.com.